 - Suspend tachyarrhythmia detection by using a magnet or a programmer.
 If a programmer is used and ablation causes a device reset, the cardiac device resumes detection.
 After the ablation procedure, remove the magnet or restore device parameters. - If appropriate for the patient, program the device to an asynchronous pacing mode (for example, DOO).
-After the ablation procedure, restore device parameters.
+After the ablation procedure, remove the magnet or restore device parameters.